https://www.deakin.edu.au/__data/assets/image/0006/556152/12794_master-of-cultural-heritage-museum_hero.jpg

 • completion of a bachelor degree or higher in any discipline and at least two years of relevant work experience (or part-time equivalent)

-Relevant work experience which may be considered include: Heritage officer, Heritage consultant, Heritage site, Museum or Art gallery manager, director, Interpretation officer, Registrar, Curator, Public programs officer, Education officer, Researcher (relevant to the sector), Project officer (relevant to the sector), Archaeologist, Architect, Arts Development officer
+Examples of relevant work experience include, but not limited to Heritage officer, Heritage consultant, Heritage site, Museum or Art gallery manager, director, Interpretation officer, Registrar, Curator, Public programs officer, Education officer, Researcher (relevant to the sector), Project officer (relevant to the sector), Archaeologist, Architect, Arts Development officer

 *Recognition of prior learning